Dowell-Lab/srworkshop/day07/worksheets/README.txt

 You could use those gene lists for Go anaysis or GSEA analysis.
 CHeck out these worksheets for how.

 The worksheet:
-Deseq2_to_go_or_gsea.pdf
-will get your gene lists in the right format.

 Genelist_to_go.pdf shows you how to use go.
 And you can find out how to use GSEA here.